-3 Simple Steps to Create a 1-Page Quarterly Action Plan
+3 Simple Steps to Creating a Quarterly Business Action Plan

-Scaling a company the right way requires that you balance keeping a clear focus on those fewer, better things that will make a leveraged difference for your company and that you stay flexible to learn and adjust as you go.
+Scaling a company the right way requires that you tailor your business strategy to help you meet your end goal while remaining flexible enough to learn and adjust your action plan as you go.

-On one side of the equation you have to balance the need for flexibility—markets change, opportunities arise, and tactics fail.
-Any action plan that is for too long of a time horizon fails to allow you the ability to morph and adapt as you go.
+On one hand, you have to balance the need for flexibility – markets change, opportunities arise, and tactics fail.
+When it comes to business planning, any action plan that is too rigid fails because it will be difficult to morph and adapt as unique challenges arise.

-The quarter is the perfect unit of time to bridge your big-picture goals, which likely have a two- to five-year timeline or longer, and your weekly planning and daily action.
+The quarter is the perfect unit of time to bridge your big-picture goals, which likely have a longer timeline, and your short-term, day-to-day actions.
+A strategic plan should be more specific, so it is more achievable.

-In a moment I’ll share a simple, 1-page quarterly planning template format to create your company quarterly action plan.
+At Maui Mastermind, we offer a 1-page quarterly business action plan template to create your company’s quarterly action plan.

-First though, you may ask, “Why is the quarterly planning template only one page?”
+First, though, you may ask, “Why is the business plan template only one page?”

-We coach our clients to review their quarterly action plans as an accountability tool each week, to see what they as a company need to be focusing on and where things stand.
-Because their plans are 1-page, they can take it in with one look.
+We coach our clients to review their quarterly action plans as an accountability tool each week, to identify action items, top priorities, and ways to move forward.

-This discipline of working with a quarterly ONE PAGE action plan has helped our Business Coaching Clients enjoy an average annual growth rate 9-times higher than the average privately held company in the United States.
-Our proprietary one page format gives you a succinct, powerful visual tool to lay out what your 90-day sprint will look like each quarter.
+Strategic action planning has helped our Business Coaching Clients enjoy an average annual growth rate 9-times higher than the average privately held company in the United States.
+Our proprietary one-page format gives you a brief, powerful visual tool to lay out what your 90-day sprint will look like each quarter.

-Below is an example of what our proprietary “one page format” action plans look like, then I’ll share with you some insights to build the right plan for yourself.
+Below is an example of our proprietary business action plan template looks like.
+Then I’ll share with you some insights to build the right plan for yourself.

 Step One: Pick Your Top Three “Focus Areas” for the Quarter